Right to counsel

 Legislation, Termination of Parental Rights (Private) - Birth Parents

 Under Mo.
 Ann.
-Stat. § 453.030(12), a birth parent "shall have the right to legal representation and payment of any reasonable legal fees incurred throughout the adoption process."
+Stat. § 453.030(11), "A birth parent, including a birth parent less than eighteen years of age, shall have the right to legal representation and payment of any reasonable legal fees incurred throughout the adoption process."
 The statute adds, "in addition, the court may appoint an attorney to represent a birth parent" if certain conditions are met.
 These appointment conditions are slightly less onerous than § 211.211, requiring only that the birth parent request such counsel, not already be represented by counsel, and be, in the court's view, faced with "financial hardship" if obliged to hire an attorney out of pocket.
 The import of the overlapping provisions appears to be that a birth parent can either hire an attorney and submit for reimbursement of "reasonable" fees (presumably at the end of the proceedings) as a matter of right, or attempt to secure appointed counsel (subject to the discretion of the court) and thus avoid the reimbursement issue.